A Huge Chunk of Most IQ Tests --- and You Can Ace It

 Lastly, inductive reasoning tests can come in the form of analyzing pictures and diagrams.
 On many occasions, especially on IQ tests, test-takers are required to analyze what individual pictures have in common, in order to guess which picture should come next in a sequence.
 In some cases, there’s a first set to induce from a law or general pattern.
 Four pictures where the same image seems to be going clockwise, for example, can be a way to measure inductive reasoning by asking the test-taker to identify which picture belongs to the set.

 It is also critical in coming up with solutions to problems.
 If a company has a high employee turnover rate, for example, an interview of two or three resigning employees can surface the reason why many people are leaving the company.
 If 2 out of the 3 interviews mentions stressful work environment as their reason for seeking a new job, then perhaps programs on helping staff manage stress is an excellent way to keep valued employees in the organization.
-In this sense, inductive reasoning skills ensures that schools and employees get people who will not feel helpless in adjusting to new and unfamiliar situations.
+In this sense, inductive reasoning skills ensure that schools and employees get people who will not feel helpless in adjusting to new and unfamiliar situations.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.